rstancioiu/elrond-voting/README.md

 # elrond-voting
-Create a poll for users to vote
+Create a poll for users to vote.